Jennifer Morgan (activist)

 Jennifer Morgan (born April 21, 1966) is an American German environmental activist specializing in climate change policy.

-Since 2022, she has been serving as special representative for international climate policy of the Federal Foreign Office in Germany under minister Annalena Baerbock.
+From 2022 to 2025 she served as special representative for international climate policy of the Federal Foreign Office in Germany under minister Annalena Baerbock.

-From 2016 to 2022 led the environmental protection organization Greenpeace International together with Bunny McDiarmid.
+From 2016 to 2022 Morgan led the environmental protection organization Greenpeace International together with Bunny McDiarmid.

 Early life and education

 Morgan was born to a bank clerk and a nurse in Ridgewood, New Jersey.
 After school she studied political science and German from 1988 at Indiana University Bloomington.
 She graduated with a Bachelor of Arts degree.
 She then transferred to the School of International Service at American University in Washington, D.C. and studied International Relations there.
 She earned a Master of Arts.

 Career

 Early beginnings

 From 1994 to 1996 Morgan served as coordinator for the US section of the Climate Action Network.
 She then directed WWF's Global Climate Change Program from 1998 to 2006.
 She then worked as Global Climate Change Director for the think tank E3G (Third Generation Environmentalism) from 2006 to 2009.
 From 2009 to 2016, she worked as Global Director of the Climate Program at the World Resources Institute.